Deportivo de A Coruña: Reserve team

-Real Club Deportivo Fabril is the reserve team of Deportivo de La Coruña.
-Founded in 1914 as Fabril Sociedad Deportiva, it plays in Segunda Federación, the fourth tier of Spanish football.
+Real Club Deportivo Fabril is the reserve team of Deportivo de A Coruña.
+Founded in 1914 as Fabril Sociedad Deportiva, it plays in the Primera Federación, the third tier of Spanish football.
 Its stadium is called Cidade Deportiva de Abegondo, with a capacity of 1,000 seats.

 In 1993, the team was officially renamed Deportivo B, although most locals still called it "Fabril".
 In 2017, it was renamed back to Real Club Deportivo Fabril.